 A statement or disclosure made by a witness in answer to any question put to him by a Commission or any of the Commissioners shall not (except in contempt proceedings or proceedings for an offence against this Act) be admissible in evidence against him in any civil or criminal proceedings in any Court in this State.

-[Section 20 amended by No. 72 of 1990 s.
+[Section 20 amended: No. 72 of 1990 s.
 12.]

 21. Power of Commission in relation to documents produced